 The State of Michigan Freedom of Information Act provides citizens with powers to access public information from local government.
 The Township Clerk is the Freedom of Information Act (FOIA) coordinator for DeWitt Charter Township.
 All requests must be made in writing and submitted to the Clerk’s Office.
-For your convenience, a Freedom of Information Request form is available online.
+For your convenience, the FOIA – Procedures and Guidelines and a Freedom of Information Act Request form is available online.

 The form is offered to assist you in making a request for information; however, all requests will be handled in accordance with the law.
 There may be fees related to your FOIA request.